sangeethankumar/Courses/Essentials/02_introduction_to_git.md

 # Introduction to Git and Version Control

-In this unit, we will learn about version control and its importance in software development.
-Version control helps track changes to files, manage collaboration, and maintain a history of modifications.
-It prevents data loss, enables teamwork, and makes debugging easier.
-We will also explore Git, a widely used distributed version control system that allows developers to manage code efficiently.
-This unit covers key Git concepts, including repositories, branches, commits, and merging, to help you get started with version control.
+In this unit, we will learn how to use Git for version control where we track changes, manage collaboration, and maintain a history of modifications.
+This unit covers essential Git commands for tracking changes, committing updates, and reverting to previous versions.
+It also includes instructions on using Git within VS Code for an easier workflow.

 ## Installation: Git